Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

-2. Taxes only you have to pay
+Payroll taxes only employers have to pay

-Federal unemployment taxes (FUTA)
+- Federal unemployment taxes (FUTA)

-State unemployment taxes
+- State unemployment taxes

 Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who are looking for a new gig.
 Nearly every state has a different tax rate, which is usually determined by the type of business you have and your history with unemployment claims.
 Head over to the US Department of Labor’s state law website to learn more about your particular rate.
 If are you are based in Alaska, New Jersey, or Pennsylvania, you also withhold an employee contribution of SUI taxes.

 Taxes only your employees have to pay

-Federal income tax
+- Federal income tax

 This tax is paid by employees only and is calculated off of their total income, filing status, and personal exemptions.
 Excluding any deductions, the minimum federal tax rate is 10 percent and the maximum federal tax rate is 39.6 percent for any income over $415,050 (for single filers) or $466,950 (for married joint filers) as of 2016.
 Check out the estimated 2017 federal income tax brackets here.
-To calculate the amount to withhold each paycheck, the employer withholding tables are also published by the IRS
+To calculate the amount to withhold each paycheck, the employer withholding tables are also published by the IRS.

-State income tax
+- State income tax

+Most states collect income tax too.
+New York and California typically have the highest rates, but it can vary by year.
 On the other end of the spectrum, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming don’t have a personal income tax on wages.
 For you business owners out there, note that Tennessee does tax interest and dividend income.